Growth Spurts In Toddlers And Children

 As has been discussed earlier, there is a possibility that your child will complain of sudden pains when the growth spurt hits.
 There are very few studies that actually suggest that these pains are connected to sudden growth in bones or muscles.

-Nevertheless, your kid will most probably complain about said pain, generally after a particularly active day.
-These aches can manifest anywhere, but the general trend points to the pain manifesting in the knees, legs and the thighs.
+Nevertheless, your kid will probably complain about said pain, generally after a particularly active day.
+These aches can manifest anywhere, but the general trend points to the pain in the knees, legs and thighs.
 Along with toddlers, kids hitting puberty may also feel spasms in their muscles due to hormonal changes.

 Usually, some light exercise, over the counter medication, or even light massages keep the pain at bay.
 However, if the pain does not go away at the end of the growth spurt, or there is sudden swelling or tenderness around those areas, a medical practitioner must be consulted to rule out possibilities of infection, orthopaedic problems, cancers, fractures or even juvenile arthritis in certain cases.